 Frederick was abandoned by his parents and grew up in foster homes, with distant relatives or orphanages.
 Aged 12 he was sent to a training ship to the age of 16 when he went to sea as a deck boy.

-Later he became a shore Master-at-Arms (the master-at-arms at sea is the ship’s ‘policeman’, in fact many were ex policemen.
-Frederick’s position was probably more that of doorman to the Canute Road office.) before finally ending up selling newspapers.
+Later he became a shore Master-at-Arms (the master-at-arms at sea is the ship’s ‘policeman’, in fact many were ex policemen, Frederick’s position was probably more that of doorman to the Canute Road office.) before finally ending up selling newspapers.

 When in 1964 his wife died Frederick ended up on the streets, he committed suicide and was buried in a paupers grave in Hollybrook Cemetery, Southampton.

 His grave now has a headstone paid for by the Titanic Historical Society.